 - the particulars of the fraud are novel, unusual, systemic or complex

 - there is likely to be great public interest because of the nature of the fraud or the people involved

 16 to 19 Bursary Funds are subject to assurance as part of the normal assurance arrangements for 16 to 19 education and training.
-Audit guidance is available for institutions.
 Institutions should ensure they have appropriate processes in place to record bursary applications and awards (including the number, value, purpose, whether awarded or not, and a brief justification for the decision).

 For audit purposes, institutions can either record that they have seen documentation to confirm bursary fund eligibility, for example, by using an eligibility checklist, or they can retain copies of the documentation (photocopies or scans).
 Where documentation is recorded as having been seen but is not retained, institutions must be fully aware of the implications of the document they are approving.
 Hard or scanned copies of documentation for the 16 to 19 Bursary Fund should be kept for a period of 6 years (records can be kept electronically).

 The documentation should include evidence of the application process, documents relating to how the student was assessed (including copies of any evidence presented for the purposes of determining eligibility) and the funds issued.
 Where institutions have required a student to give formal agreement to their conditions for payment, for example in a written agreement, copies of this agreement should be kept.

 Institutions should keep records to show what payments they have made from the bursary fund.
 For vulnerable bursaries, this should include:

 - a copy of the vulnerable bursary funding claim

 - evidence showing that the student is eligible, for example, a letter from DWP or the local authority